TimOsahenru/notes/_posts/2025-11-23-Getting-hired.md

 An open source project is a project which its source code is made public and other developers can contribute to it, the [Django framework](https://www.djangoproject.com/) is a good example of an open source project, my first open source project in 2022 exposed me to what a large code base looks like, as a developer it is one thing to read through your code and debug, and yet another to read and try to understand the code of others.

 Contributing to an open source project will strengthen your skill in whatever language you're learning as you will be able to see thinking pieces of what makes up the code base to which you are contributing to.
-Also, another benefit of contributing to open source projects as a job seeker is how it exposes you to the working wonders of a version control system when working with teams, which many recruters are heavy on.
+Also, another benefit of contributing to open source projects as a job seeker is how it exposes you to the working wonders of a version control system when working in groups, which many recruters are heavy on - team work.

 ### Tip 7: Start applying.
 > The best time to plant a tree was 20 years ago.
 The second best time is now.